 The clock icon at the top of the screen lets you switch on the timer.
 This sets a 3 or 10 second delay between pressing the shutter button and taking the photo.

 The timer is useful when you want to appear in the shot yourself.
-Mount your iPhone on a tripod or steady surface, then set the timer.
+Use an iPhone tripod or place your phone on a steady surface, then set the timer.
 When you press the shutter, you’ll have time to move into the frame so that you can be in the photo.

 The flash icon (lightning bolt) lets you turn the flash on or off.
 If there’s not enough light in the scene, you could use the flash to illuminate your subject.